sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 ## Unit 4: Code intelligence

-**Learning goals:** Users will know how our code intelligence functionality works and how they can use it.
+**Learning goals:** By the end of this unit, users will know how our code intelligence functionality works and how they can use it.

 ### Viewing code intelligence in a file